Building good habits is one of the most important skills you can develop when it comes to personal growth.

 Keep in mind that most of the decisions we make are a result of whichever option offers the path of least resistance.
 By placing your phone in another room, staying focused on your work becomes the easier choice.

 #5 – Shorten your time horizon to beat procrastination

 Procrastination is undoubtedly the biggest obstacle people run into when it comes to building good productivity habits.

-Luckily, procrastination is actually quite easy to overcome if you use something called the five minute rule.
-Whenever you find yourself putting off a task, simply commit to working on it for five minutes.
+Luckily, procrastination is actually quite easy to overcome if you use something called the two minute rule.
+Whenever you find yourself putting off a task, simply commit to working on it for two minutes.
 No more, no less.

-Give yourself permission to stop working after five minutes.
-Chances are, if you commit to just five minutes of work — the initial progress you motivate you to keep working.
+Give yourself permission to stop working after two minutes.
+There’s a good chance the initial progress you make will motivate you to keep working.

 Good Mindset Habits